 You see sometimes on the really dark days (luckily these are few and far between), I resonate with those people who are brave enough to square-up to the unknown and slip into a drugged sleep.

 I suspect there is nothing afterwards but maybe, just maybe I would get to see my mum again.

 I imagine sharing a Guinness with her on a sunny Autumn day.
 She would probably bark at me 14 years’ worth of stiff talking to.

-Asking why I didn't leave ‘so and so’ sooner, why I still highlight my hair (you’re almost 40), why I wrote such a verbose inscription on her grave (grief does funny things) and, importantly, why I gave away her car boot treasure.
+Asking why I didn't leave ‘so and so’ sooner, why I still highlight my hair (you’re almost 40), why I wrote such a verbose inscription on her grave (grief does funny things) and, importantly, why I gave her car boot treasure away.

 My mum died aged 49 and like many people whose parents have died I expect to die at the stroke of midnight on the same day.
 I also think that despite the warnings I am pursuing the same path.

-There are many steps I could do to avoid breast cancer and yet here I am, blithely drinking my daily allowance of alcohol, not exercising and rarely checking for lumps and bumps.
+There are many steps I could take to avoid breast cancer and yet here I am, blithely drinking my daily allowance of alcohol, not exercising and rarely checking for lumps and bumps.

 Perhaps Peaches was on a sabotage mission too?

-In trying to recreate the idyllic childhood she had had and taking thoughtful well planned steps to avoid inflicting pain she felt, history repeated itself anyway.
+In trying to recreate the idyllic childhood she had had and taking thoughtful well planned steps to avoid inflicting the pain she had felt, history repeated itself anyway.

-Consciously I want to avoid the same route as my mum’s death; sub-consciously I suspect there's something darkly comforting suspecting it might be the same.
+Consciously I want to avoid the same route as my mum’s death; sub-consciously I think there's something darkly comforting suspecting it might be the same.